DataScienceUB/PFM/projects1718.md

 + Coordinators: Eloi Puertas and Mireia Ribera
 + Requirements: project for 2 students.

-## Sentiment Analysis of students evaluation of teaching.
+## Title: Sentiment Analysis of students evaluation of teaching.

 Higher Education Institutions all over the world perform many surveys for the assessment of the quality of their studies.
 One of the most important survey is the "Input on Teaching from Students (ITS)" where students have to grade their subjects and teachers across the studies.